hack-c/profilegrab/README.md

 by Charlie Hack
 December 2014

 Very simple social media scraper for Python.
 Supply one or more social media uris, get back blocks of text.

+I wrote this little package because all the scraper libraries I found were either way more generalized than what I was looking for, or involved lots of boilerplate.
+I just wanted to point the scraper to somebody's profile and get the contentful text contained there.
+Enter ProfileGrab!

 Currently ProfileGrab supports Facebook and Twitter.